 Cold frames are a vital component in the gardener’s toolkit.
-Use them to start off seedlings earlier in spring, to carry on cropping vegetables well into winter, or to help harden off tender plants such as chillies in early summer.
+Use them to start off seedlings earlier in spring, to carry on cropping vegetables well into winter, or to help harden off tender plants such as chilies in early summer.
 They really are the gardener’s best friend!
 If you don’t want to splash out lots of money buying one, don’t!
 Read on or watch our video to discover just how easy it is to make your own…

 How to Make a Cold Frame Step by Step